Terrorism charges laid against Calgary man accused of helping ISIS in Syria | CBC News

 Police say he also knowingly committed the offence of kidnapping.

-Following a judicial hearing, Borhot is being held in custody and will appear in Calgary provincial court on Friday.
+The charges, including the kidnapping charge, are based on his activities in Syria.
+None of the charges have been proven in court.

-RCMP said the investigation is ongoing and could result in further arrests or charges, and that no further details will be released.
+Borhot is currently in custody and will appear July 24 at the Calgary Provincial Court.

 CBC News reported in March 2017 that Borhot was among several men with Calgary connections whose names were discovered on ISIS documents that appeared to be application forms to join the terrorist organization.